Simon Dybbroe Møller

-Simon Dybbroe Møller (born 1976 Aarhus, Denmark) is a visual artist.
+Simon Dybbroe Møller (born 1976) is a visual artist.

 In 1999–2001, he attended Kunstakademie Düsseldorf, where he studied with Magdalena Jetelowa.
 In 2001–2005, he studied with Tobias Rehberger at Städelschule Academy of Fine Art in Frankfurt.
 He lives and works in Berlin.
 Since 2019 he is a Professor and head of the School of Sculpture at The Royal Danish Academy of Fine Arts.